- Optimizely Web Experimentation

-Optimizely won't declare a variation a winner or loser until your experiment meets specific criteria for visitors and conversions.
+Optimizely Experimentation will not declare Statistical Significance or update the Confidence Interval until your experiment meets specific criteria for visitors and conversions.
 These criteria are different for experiments using numeric metrics and those using binary metrics.

-Numeric metrics (such as revenue) do not require a specific number of conversions, but they do require 100 visitors/sessions in the variation.
-Binary metrics, on the other hand, require at least 100 visitors/sessions and 25 conversions in both the variation and the baseline before a winner can be declared.
+- Binary metrics – Require at least 100 visitors/sessions and 25 conversions in both the variation and the baseline before a winner can be declared.

-This is necessary because, in statistics, you observe a sample of the population and use it to make inferences about the total population.
-Optimizely uses statistical significance to infer whether your variation caused movement in the Improvement metric.
+In statistics, you observe a sample of the population and use it to make inferences about the total population.
+Optimizely Experimentation uses statistical significance to infer whether your variation caused movement in the Improvement metric.

 Statistical significance is a measure of how likely it is that your improvement comes from an actual change in underlying behavior, instead of a false positive.